AztecProtocol/dev-rel/workshops/devconnect-2023/build-account-contract/README.md

 The `master` branch is the third step, most complete branch of the workshop.

-Check out `0-blank-signerless` for the first, simplest step and `1-counter-signerless` for the second step on [this github repo](https://github.com/critesjosh/aztec-account-abstraction-workshop/).
+Check out `0-blank-signerless` for the first, simplest step and `1-counter-signerless` for the second step on [this GitHub repository](https://github.com/critesjosh/aztec-account-abstraction-workshop/).

 ## Setup